sle314/arduino/README.md

 	opkg install python-crypto
 	opkg install python-sqlite3
 	opkg install setuptools
+	pokg install fdisk
+	opkg install wget
+	opkg install e2fsprogs

 Next we need to install virtualenv with easy_install:

 	/usr/bin/easy_install virtualenv

 ===================================================================================================

+Insert your microSD card and format it if you haven't yet:
+	umount -f /mnt/sda1
+	mkfs.ext4 -O ^has_journal,extent /dev/sda1

+Take the card out and put it back in to mount it.

 After installing the prerequisites, to use this project you need to follow these steps: